 Also, this cereal is not exclusive to Trader Joe’s.
 In my area, Target sells it as well.

 This was $3.99 for an 18-oz. box at the time of writing.
 Puffins cereal also is available in Original and Peanut Butter flavors.
 The Cinnamon variety we tried has a strong cinnamon flavor, and what makes it unique is that you really taste the cinnamon rather than a lot of sugar mixed in with cinnamon.

 At 5 grams of sugar per serving, this seems like a good option if you want cereal that has some sweetness and flavor without a lot of sugar.
 My kids, though, said this cereal was just okay and not great.
 I do think I’d like to try the Peanut Butter Puffins variety next.

 Also, Barbara’s Puffins are not exclusive to Trader Joe’s.
 They can be purchased at regular grocery stores in my area, as well as at Target.

 All of these cereals turned out to be a pleasant surprise.
 The Frosted Flakes were solid, the O’s were as good (and maybe a little better) than generic Cheerios, and the Raisin Bran grew on us over time.
-Our family really enjoyed the Strawberry Yogurt O’s, and the Cinnamon Puffins were decent.
+Our family really enjoyed the Strawberry Yogurt O’s, Nature’s Path Envirokidz Gorilla Munch, and Nature’s Path Envirokidz Peanut Butter Panda Puffs.
+The Neapolitan Puffs and Cinnamon Puffins were decent as well.